connectivecpp/shared-buffer/README.md

 The unit test code uses [Catch2](https://github.com/catchorg/Catch2).
 If the `SHARED_BUFFER_BUILD_TESTS` flag is provided to Cmake (see commands below) the Cmake configure / generate will download the Catch2 library as appropriate using the [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) dependency manager.
 If Catch2 (v3 or greater) is already installed using a different package manager (such as Conan or vcpkg), the `CPM_USE_LOCAL_PACKAGES` variable can be set which results in `find_package` being attempted.
 Note that v3 (or later) of Catch2 is required.

+The unit test uses utilities from Connective C++'s [utility-rack](https://github.com/connectivecpp/utility-rack).

-Specific version (or branch) specs for the Catch2 dependency is in `test/CMakeLists.txt`.
+Specific version (or branch) specs for the dependenies are in `test/CMakeLists.txt`.

 ## Build and Run Unit Tests